Bio2Byte/biohackathon-eu-2025-group-22/paper/paper.md

 _CompOmics_ collaborates closely with _Bio2Byte_ lab, a Structural Biology research group based in Brussels and led by **Prof. Dr. Wim Vranken**. _Bio2Byte_ is affiliated with the VIB Structural Biology Research Centre and the Interuniversity Institute of Bioinformatics in Brussels.

-For this BioHackathon Europe both laboratories joined forces to co-lead the group 22.
+For this BioHackathon Europe edition, both laboratories joined forces to co-lead the Project #22.

 ## Team organisation

-The group 22 was co-led by:
+The Project #22 was co-led by:

 - **Pathmanaban Ramasamy** (_CompOmics_): attended in person.
   - Coordinated the tasks, provided example data and offered overall guidance.